Having a webpage is no longer enough – Time to Pay attention to Website Maintenance

 - Optimize your images

-Think about your template, calculate the resolution that best suits it and enter the images in relation to your conclusions.
+Think about your template, calculate the resolution that best suits it and enter the images in relation to your conclusions for website maintenance.